Watch the webinar now:

 What is demand pooling?

-In purchasing, demand pooling refers to the strategy of combining similar or identical requirements within a company or across several locations.
+In strategic purchasing, demand pooling refers to the strategy of combining similar or identical requirements within a company or across several locations.
 By consolidating these requirements, companies can order larger quantities, which leads to better purchasing conditions, price discounts and more efficient procurement processes.
-The main aim of pooling requirements is to reduce costs and strengthen the negotiating position with suppliers.
+The main aim of pooling requirements is to reduce costs and strengthen negotiation techniques with suppliers.

 Core elements of demand pooling